shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Bending tricks, unless stated otherwise, are bound by both your Tether Range and Spell Duration.
 Unless stated otherwise, they require an action to activate.
 You may manually end any bending trick as a free action.

-Once you use a bending trick, you can’t use that bending trick again until you finish a short rest.
+Once you use a bending trick, you can’t use that bending trick again until you finish a long rest.

 # Reality Studier